RarePiN/My_Projects/README.md

 # Read Me
 --------------------------------------------------
-All programs in this folder is code by me.
+All programs in this folder are coded by me.

 Mainly in python3 and c++.